sachinlodhi/Splasher/README.md

 > Ignore everything below if you are downloading exe file.

-> You have to download _Splaher.exe_ and _splash.png_ both to make this application work.
+> You have to download _Splasher.exe_ and _splash.png_ both to make this application work.
 This constraint would be removed in future.

-> Keep _Splaher.exe_ and _splash.png_ in same folder.
+> Keep _Splasher.exe_ and _splash.png_ in same folder.